bioexcel/qmmm_bpg/QM_treatment.rst

 The error in due to the basis set is  smaller than the XC functional so chosing a large basis may not be sensible unless using a very accurate XC functional.

+Using the DZVP basis set is usually a good choice.
+If you would like to explore more accurate options then you may consider checking the convergence of your basis set by plotting the number of independent orbital functions vs. the energy.

 ---------------------